karoliskoncevicius/vim-sendtowindow/README.md

 ## Features ##

+* Can send text between any two adjacent vim windows.
-* Text can be defined by motions and text objects
+* Text can be defined by visual selection, motions and text objects.
 * Tries to position the cursor in a convenient place after each call.
 * Dot repeatable.